CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day06-js-algorithms-and-unit-testing/README.md

 ![Where Unit Testing Fits](https://res.cloudinary.com/dlzuobe8h/image/upload/v1686240091/CSI%20TTP/Unit-Testing_aynrr7.png)
 ### Introduction to Jest

-Jest is a delightful JavaScript testing framework maintained by Facebook, Inc. with a focus on simplicity and support for large web applications.
+Jest is a delightful JavaScript testing framework originally developed by Facebook and now maintained by the OpenJS Foundation.
+It focuses on simplicity and support for large web applications.
 It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js and Svelte.

 Some of the main features of Jest are: